biehla/TruckStop/README.md

 * Phone is Stationary || Cargo is Stationary *OKAY*
 * Phone is Stationary || Cargo is Moving (Speed of truck is much faster than phone) *SEND ALERT*

-If any time the truck is stored in storage and is found to be moving then an alert is sent automatically
+If any time the truck is stored in storage and is found to be moving then an alert is sent automatically.

 ## Why This is Better?

 The GPS data of the phone and trucks are always being tracked anyway so in no way is this solution invasive.

 * The solution is better as it makes sure it does not affect the lives of any drivers as this solution is all controlled from the backend.
-* This provides additional security against comprimised drivers
+* This provides additional security against comprimised drivers.
-* Completely **Free**: All the data and trackers already exists so the solution is all sofware based
+* Completely **Free**: All the data and trackers already exists so the solution is all sofware based.
-* Makes sure to contine tracking the truck and cargo in the event of a GPS jammer using the accelerometer and gyroscope
+* Makes sure to contine tracking the truck and cargo in the event of a GPS jammer using the accelerometer and gyroscope.
-* Simple: The problem was noted to cost 4 Billion Dollars, so this solution targets the core issues present when cargo gets hijacked to better provide an early warning
+* **Simple** The problem was noted to cost 4 Billion Dollars so this solution targets the core issues present when cargo gets hijacked to provide a better early warning system.

 ## Demo